Gabriel Moreno Player Props: Diamondbacks vs. Phillies

-On Tuesday, Gabriel Moreno (hitting .207 in his past 10 games) and the Arizona Diamondbacks play the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
-First pitch is at 9:40 PM ET.
+The Arizona Diamondbacks, including Gabriel Moreno (.207 batting average in his past 10 games), battle starter Ranger Suarez and the Philadelphia Phillies at Chase Field, Wednesday at 9:40 PM ET.

 Gabriel Moreno Game Info & Props vs. the Phillies